marigold-dev/deku/deku-p/src/benchmarking/ADR.md

 └───────────────────────────────────────────┴────────────────┴───────────────┴────────────┴────────────┴─────────────┴──────────┘
 ```

-Once again, this is a victory for `Data_encoding`, wich is twice ~2 times faster, and also needing less words in minor and major heap, and so, less collections.
+Once again, it is a victory for `Data_encoding`, wich is around ~2 times faster, and also needing less words in minor and major heap, and so, less collections.

 ### Results of `from JSON`